shun-liang/yt2doc/examples/Carolynn Levy And Panel (Jon Levy, Jason Kwon) - Startup Legal Mechanics.md

 Thank you guys very much.
 So, sorry to have to cut off.
 I know there's a lot more questions live here.
 Remember, Darby Wong is, from Clerky, is having an AMA now, tomorrow, but it's open now.
 You can post questions.
 So, if you have questions, that is an outlet and you can always work with your group to ask more questions.

-## Starting a Company: Full-Time Commitment
+## Starting a company is full-commitment.

 Just one more word on the part-time question, which has come up a few times and we discussed a little bit at the break.
 The way I look at that, it is certainly true that some companies are kicked off while people are working in a full-time job.
 But those aren't really companies yet.
 They're just projects.
 They're just ideas.
 Once you really start your company and all of the great companies have this feature, you'll be on it full-time.
 You'll be on it more than full-time.
 You'll be on it 120%.
 So, thank you all for coming in person and thank you for watching online.
 Just a couple reminders.
 There will be a conversation with the founder of Y Combinator, Paul Graham, on Friday, as well as the AMA Tomorrow with Darby.
 Next week, we're going to dive into product with the CEO of YC, Michael Seibel, and David Rusenko from Weebly on building product and product market fit.
 There are also several great videos in the startup library on product that I very much encourage you guys to take a look at.
 And lastly, log in to the site many of you already have, post on the forum, post in your group, and figure out how it works.
 Hopefully, it'll be a good home for all of you.
 And if you have any issues, send an email to ycombinator at startupschool.org.
 And everyone have a great day.
 Thanks.
 Thank you.
 Thank you.
 Thank you.
 Thank you.
 Thank you.
 Thank you.
 Thank you.
 Thank you.
 Thank you.
 Thank you.
 Thank you.
 Thank you.
 Thank you.
 Thank you.
 Thank you.
 Thank you.
 Thank you.
 Thank you.
 Thank you.